 Waste Free Parenting

-Zerowaste New Zealand provides information on the environmental impact of disposable and cloth nappies.
+Have you considered the environmental impact of disposable nappies?
 A baby may use up to 6,000 nappies This results in about 1.9% of domestic waste being made up of disposable nappies, which will take a very long time to degrade in a landfill and give off climate-warming methane gas as they decay.

 “Disposable Nappies: Are They Stinking Up Our Planet?”, an article in Australian Science, gives numbers on disposable nappy use, lists key environmental issues and discusses alternatives such as cloth nappies, biodegradable disposable nappies, hybrid nappies, and alternatives for sanitary waste processing.